 Legacy Planning & Inheritance

-We understand estate planning is an important part of a financial plan.
-But many people tend to put off this step.
-However, taking care of your legacy plans now can save your loved ones much grief and confusion during a particularly trying time.
+Estate planning is an effective way for you to plan your legacy and how your assets will be distributed according to your wishes.
+Estate planning is an important component of a financial plan, but many people tend to put off this step.
+Planning for your legacy now can save your loved ones much grief and confusion during a particularly trying time.

 Will